cockroachlabs/developer-success/import-backup-restore.md

 $ cockroach userfile list --url "postgresql://<yourname>:<password>@[...]"
 ```

-> Note: instead of using the --url flag every time you issue a command, you can define the COCKROACH_URL environment variable.
-The value of that variable will be used if the --url flag is not provided in the command.

-After the files have been uploaded, connect to your cluster using the command-line `cockroach sql` command so that we can import the CSVs into a database table.
+After the files have been uploaded, connect to your cluster using the command-line `cockroach sql` command so that you can import the CSVs into a database table.

 ```bash
 # connect to the CockroachDB cluster
 $ cockroach sql --url "postgresql://<yourname>:<password>@[...]"
 ```

-Once you are connect to the cluster via the SQL client, you can create a database for storing the imported tables called `workplace_csv`.
+Once you are connected to the cluster via the SQL client, you can create a database for storing the imported tables called `workplace_csv`.

 ```sql
 > CREATE DATABASE workplace_csv;
 ```

 Next, switch to the `workplace_csv` database and run the `IMPORT TABLE` command.
 To import data from the CSV files, the table schema must be defined to match the number of columns in the CSV file.

+Make sure to replace `$user` with the username that you are using to connect to your cluster.

 ```sql
 > USE workplace_csv;